Iron Behind the Velvet - Chapter 3

 ornate floor mirror

-“I remember looking through the window and seeing that beautiful mirror propped inside,” Jenny said.
-“The huge floor mirror, with the layers of framing?
-Ned’s birthday is coming up and he has this big empty wall in his foyer.
+“I remember looking through the window.
+There was a beautiful mirror propped inside,” Jenny said.
+“A huge floor mirror, with layers of framing.
+Ned’s birthday's coming up and he has this big empty wall in his foyer.
 He likes antiques, funky things.
 Now that I think about it ...”
-She tilted her head in amused regard.
+She tilted her head and tugged on a curl.
 “You two have a lot in common.
 He likes music, poetry, old books ... the quirky and collectible.
-He has an unusual assortment of ... acquaintances.
+He has an unusual assortment of acquaintances.
 Hmmmm.
 Maybe you don’t need to meet him after all.”
 Jenny laughed, delighted and not at all concerned.
+"Cathy, this is it.
+I'm in love.
+I really am."

 __________________

 “Ned Rutledge.
-I’m glad you would come tonight.
-Jenny’s told me so much about you.”
+I’m glad you would come tonight, Catherine.
+Jenny’s told me everything about you.”

 chocolate sorbet

 Though his attention was haphazard, drawn from the page of print to Jenny’s face again and again, he conferred with the waiter and then with the sommelier.
-Soon a roasted beet salad appeared, sprinkled with pistachios and stacked with parmigiano crisps and they shared a plate of oysters nestled in cucumber lime granite.
-A small bowl of low-country bouillabaisse followed and Ned acknowledged – humbly, when pressed, that yes, the chef had tuned the recipe to his tastes – mussels and shrimp, sausage and and carrots and new potatoes in a spicy broth.
-She was soon sated, but let herself be convinced to have an egg roll – They're small, Cathy.
-Skinny little things! – stuffed with greens and salt-cured ham and chicken, with a sauce of peach chutney.
-And it pained her, but she touched just her spoon-tip to Ned’s dark chocolate sorbet, choosing a dessert of coffee instead.
+Soon a roasted beet salad appeared, sprinkled with pistachios and parmigiano crisps.
+They shared a plate of oysters nestled in a granite of cucumber and lime.
+A small bowl of low-country bouillabaisse followed and Ned acknowledged – humbly, when pressed – that yes, the chef had tuned the recipe to his tastes: mussels and shrimp, sausage and carrots and new potatoes in a spicy broth.
+No more! she protested, but surrendered to an egg roll – They're small, Cathy.
+Skinny little things! – stuffed with greens and salt-cured ham, a sauce of peach chutney.
+Though the denial pained her, she touched just her spoon-tip to Ned’s dark chocolate sorbet, asking for coffee instead.

-Jenny had been effusive, telling stories that kept them laughing.
-Only once did Catherine have to reach for Jenny’s foot with hers under the table, pressing her into a giggling silence.
-And Ned spoke of their first meeting, how he’d appeared in her office early for their appointment, empty-handed, his assistant home with the flu and all the notes for their first session.
+Jenny told stories from their college days that kept them laughing.
+Only once did she have to press Jenny’s foot with hers under the table.
+And Ned spoke of meeting Jenny, how he’d appeared in her office early for their appointment, empty-handed, his assistant home with the flu and all the notes for their first session.

-“Five minutes in,” he said, “I asked to use her phone, called a cab.
-We went out to the Cloisters, spent the afternoon ...”
+“Five minutes in,” Jenny said, “he called for a cab.
+We drove out to the Cloisters for the afternoon ...”

-“Jenny tells me you have quite the specialty,” Catherine said with a pointed look at her friend.
+“Jenny tells me you have quite the specialty,” Catherine said and Jenny grinned around a spoonful of sorbet.
 “How did you ever decide to get into ...”

 “Armor repair?”
-Ned had laughed again, his easy, rumbling chuckle.
+Ned laughed.
 “It’s odd, isn’t it?
 Not exactly a party starter, but if you need your chain maille unraveled, I'm your man."
 He accepted the cream pitcher from her hand.
-"It's a simple story, really, pretty standard.
+"It's a simple story, really.
+Pretty standard.
 Majored in Medieval Studies, went on to grad school.
-Figured out fast enough that in order to eat regularly, I’d have to find a real job.
+Figured out fast enough if I planned on eating regularly, I’d have to find a real job.
 I worked construction on breaks.
-But one summer, I landed an internship at the Met, the year they were cleaning and restoring the galleries, and I was handy with steel wool and scraping tools.
-My dad's a furniture maker.
-I learned at the foot of a master, I think.
+But one summer, I landed an internship at the Met, the year they were cleaning and restoring the galleries.
+I was handy with steel wool and scraping tools.
+My dad's a furniture maker, you see.
+I learned at the foot of a master.
 Anyway, they asked me back the next two summers.
 After that I was able to command minimum wage at any museum with a dented breastplate.
 It turns out that – now I know this is hard to believe – there aren’t too many of us out there who do that sort of thing.”

 "That’s probably a sure bet,” Catherine said.
-“Have you been at the Met since you finished school?”
+“Have you been at the Met since school?”

 stone arches within the Cloisters

 "It took a while to get on staff, longer than I'd hoped.
 I've worked here, let's see, almost three years now, but I was out of the country for the first half of that – Scotland, Wales.
 Germany too.
-Before, I was at the Walters in Baltimore and then before that, the Higgins Armory Museum - in Worchester, Mass.
+Before, I was at the Walters in Baltimore and before that, the Higgins Armory in Worchester, Mass.
 A stint at the British Museum and a year in Bucharest.
 The Cloisters restoration will keep me close.
-Its a six-year project.”
+It's a six-year project.”

 Catherine took a final sip.
 “It sounds like you’ve been all over the world.
-Do you think you’ll enjoy staying in one place?”
+Will you enjoy staying in one place?”

-"I'm liking it much better lately," he said, turning to Jenny.
+"I'm liking it much better here lately," he said, turning to Jenny.
 “I found a place in West Village last year.
 Needs work, a lot of work.
 And just me ...
 I kind of rattle around in it.”
-Jenny blushed, lifted the bread cloth and poked at the bed of crumbs left behind.
+Jenny blushed and lifted the bread cloth, poking at the bed of crumbs left behind.
 “I might get a dog,” he continued, a half-grin dimpling one cheek.
 “A big one.
 One of those Irish wolfhounds, maybe.”

 Jenny’s favorite breed ...